MarkProminic/Postgres/README.md

-# Guacamole Gateway
+# Postgres for Switcboard
-Primary goal is to use Vagrant to deploy Guacamole on CentOS as a means to provide a HTML5 GUI for multiple Projects.
+Primary goal is to use Vagrant to deploy Postgres for Switcboard on CentOS as a means to provide a Asterisked and Grails based GUI.

 ## Getting Started